-I regularly get emails like the one I got a while back from a young man living with his wife in a house they had built by a contractor a couple of years earlier.
+I regularly get emails like the one I got a while back from a young man living with his wife in a house they’d had built by a contractor a couple of years earlier.
 They have a cold room for food storage underneath the front steps, but during cold weather the cellar forms lots of ice and frost on the ceiling and part way down the walls.
 Their contractor isn’t giving them good advice on a fix, either.
 Here’s what I told the young man about cold cellars in general and how he can stop the ice and frost problem once and for all.
-If you’ve got a cold room that’s wet and frosty, begin by clicking below to download a retrofit plan that I designed 10 years ago to be part of my book on root cellars and food storage . . .
+If you’ve got a cold room that’s wet and frosty during winter, begin by clicking below to download a retrofit plan that I designed 10 years ago to be part of my book The Complete Root Cellar Book . . .

 Cold rooms are a type of simple root cellar that are included in many modern homes with basements.
 Root cellars are cool, subterranean spaces ideal for storing vegetables, fruits, nuts and other foods, but at first glance you’d think they should be something you only see in museums.
 Yet somehow, despite the proliferation of convenience foods, the habit of eating out more often than in, and the steady decline in cooking skills, the old fashion idea of a root cellar is not only still with us, but it’s on the rise.
 Root cellars can preserve things for weeks or even months, typically without the use of additives or outside energy inputs.
 As old and homely as they are, root cellars still grab us because there’s something fundamental about the urge to store food..
 This urge is also why more and more people ask me for help with a widespread problem with their basement cold rooms.